bakins/etcd-helper/README.md

 * ETCD_PEERS - comma seperated list of other etcd nodes to use to attempt automatic cluster join/proxy.
 It will try all of these in order.
 Note: this is the "client" url of the etcd nodes.
-* ETCD_MEMBERS - maximum number of etcd nodes in the cluser. any nodes starte dusing the helper once this number is met will start in proxy mode.
+* ETCD_MEMBERS - maximum number of etcd nodes in the cluser.
+Any nodes started using the helper once this number is met will start in proxy mode.
 No attempt is made to automatically switch modes on member failure.